doanhandonly/RAD-CSE151A-Project/Report.md

 ### Model 2
 [Back to table of contents](#table-of-contents)

-For our second model, we opted for a Sequential Neural Network featuring `LeakyRelu` activation filters.
+For our second model, we opted for a Sequential Neural Network featuring `LeakyRelu` activation functions.
 To choose the hyperparameters, we conducted three grid searches, the first two to reduce the size of the problem space for the third one.

 First, we searched through every possible `keras` optimizer and learning `rate` order of magnitude: